Thermalization in open many-body systems and KMS detailed balance: Framework and properties of the bath

 that is, $\widehat{\textbf{C}}(\omega)^\dagger=\widehat{\textbf{C}}(\omega)$, so the bath spectral density is a Hermitian matrix.
 Leveraging this fact, it can even be shown that $\widehat{\textbf{C}}(\omega)\geq 0$ (see App.~\ref{app:bath}).

 To prove Eq.~\eqref{eq:symmetryBathcorrelation}, it is sufficient to assume that $[H_B, \gamma_B]=0$.
 If in addition $\gamma_B$ is thermal, it also holds that:

 This property is often referred to as the \emph{KMS condition} (not to be confused with KMS detailed balance), and is equivalent to the fact that $\gamma_B$ is a Gibbs state~\cite{bratteli1997kms}.
-In the frequency domain, it takes a particularly simple form:
+In the frequency domain, it takes a particularly simple form: \ms { where we used the definition in Eq.~\eqref{eq:spectralDensity}, and the relation $\Delta_ {\gamma_B^{-1}}[X(\omega)]=e^{\beta\omega}X(\omega)$.}

-where in the last step we changed the extrema of integration using a contour integral thanks to the fact that $C_{lk}(|x|)\rightarrow0$ as $|x|\rightarrow\infty$, together with the absence of singularities in the strip.

 Since $\widehat{\textbf{C}}(\omega)$ is a positive matrix, it is also useful to introduce its square root $\widehat{\textbf{g}}(\omega) := \sqrt{\widehat{\textbf{C}}(\omega)}$.
 This matrix can always be chosen to be positive.
 Moreover, the KMS condition implies that: